Dr Madhu Ahuja

 - vital signs stable and comparable to that on admission

 - correct orientation as to time, place and person or comparable to that on admission

-- adequate pain control and supply of oral analgesia
+- adequate pain control and ensure a supply of oral analgesia at home

 - understands how to use all medications supplied and has been given written information about these